Poitou-Charentes

-The regional capital is Poitiers.
-Other important cities are La Rochelle, Niort, Angoulême, Châtellerault, Saintes, Rochefort and Royan.
+Poitiers was the regional capital.
+Other important cities were La Rochelle, Niort, Angoulême, Châtellerault, Saintes, Rochefort and Royan.

-Poitou-Charentes was merged with Aquitaine and Limousin to form the new administrative region of Nouvelle-Aquitaine on January 1, 2016.
+Poitou-Charentes was merged with Aquitaine and Limousin to form the new administrative region of Nouvelle-Aquitaine on 1 January 2016.

 Politics

-The regional council is composed of 56 members.
-The region is the home of France's losing presidential candidate Socialist Ségolène Royal in the election of 2007.
+The regional council was composed of 56 members.

 Demographics

-In French, the region's residents are known as Picto-Charentais.
+In French, the region's residents were known as Picto-Charentais.
 In 2003, the region ranked 15th out of 26 in population.
 In area it ranked 12th in size.

-Three regional languages, Poitevin, Saintongeais and Occitan (Limousin, Marchois) are spoken by a minority of people in the region.
+Three regional languages, Poitevin, Saintongeais and Occitan (Limousin, Marchois) were spoken by a minority of people in the region.

-Southern Poitou-Charentes and Aquitaine is believed to be the region of origin of the Acadian and Cajun populations of North America, such as in New Brunswick, Louisiana, Nova Scotia, Prince Edward Island, the Gaspe Peninsula of Quebec and Maine.
+Southern Poitou-Charentes and Aquitaine is believed to be the region of origin of the Acadian and Cajun populations of North America, such as in New Brunswick, Louisiana, Nova Scotia, Prince Edward Island, the Gaspé Peninsula of Quebec and Maine.
 Their ancestors emigrated from the region in the 17th and 18th centuries.